cossacklabs/product-docs/acra/security-controls/key-management/operations/destruction.md

 We strongly recommend to **never destroy the keys** immediately after rotation.
 First you make a backup of the old keys.
 Then you remove the supposedly unused keys from the components that may use them.
-After that you verify that your operations are not affected by this removal.
+After that, you verify that your operations are not affected by this removal.
 Only then you might plan for eventual destruction of the key backup.
 {{< /hint >}}

 ## How to destroy Acra keys

-In order to destroy historical keys, remove corrensponding files from the `*.old` subdirectories.
+In order to destroy historical keys, remove corresponding files from the `*.old` subdirectories.
 For example, to remove old storage encryption keys:

 ```